russell-archer/StoreHelper/Documentation/guide.md

 	- Removed the need for StoreHelper's init method to run on the main thread by moving some initialization code to a new `start()` method
 	- You should now call `StoreHelper.start()` as soon as possible after initializing `StoreHelper`
 	- The `start()` method starts listening for transactions and get localized product info from the App Store
-	- Updated all documetation because of this change
+	- Updated all documentation because of this change
 - 25 January, 2022
 	- Refactored `StoreHelper` as a SPM Package
 	- Moved example app to separate repo ([StoreHelperDemo](https://github.com/russell-archer/StoreHelperDemo))